atlassubbed/atlas-munchlax/README.md

 A `comp` is like MobX's `autorun` and `@computed` APIs in one function.
 It is similar to Meteor's `Tracker.autorun` as well.

 `obs` is basically the same as `comp`, except it lets you "wrap" render functions and automatically turn them into reactive autoruns.
-The `obs` implementation is 4 lines of code.
+The `obs` implementation is 6 lines of code.
 It's so short because it's an API wrapper for something you can already do with Relax.

 Relax is a state management library, but it is not opinionated.
-It provides the necessary primitives for you to form your own opinion. *Munchlax* is merely an opinion, and it's for the people who love Meteor or MobX.
+It provides the necessary primitives for you to form your own opinion. *Munchlax* is merely an opinion, and it's for the people who love Meteor and MobX.
 If you aren't one of those people, don't worry -- Relax makes it easy for you to use a different opinion.
-Hopefully you will feel more at home with `val`, `comp`, and `obs` if you enjoyed Meteor and MobX:
+Hopefully you will feel at home with `val`, `comp`, and `obs`:

 ```jsx
 import { val, obs } from "atlas-munchlax";